 #3 - BANANAS IN COCONUT MILK (THAI DESSERT)

 #2 - MANGO STICKY RICE

 Mango sticky rice is a classic (and perfect) Thai dessert that takes sticky rice, coconut milk and fresh mango and creates magic.
-This dish is sweet, super fresh and tangy, and has a hint of salt to make it perfectly balanced.
+This dish in Thailand is sweet, super fresh and tangy, and has a hint of salt to make it perfectly balanced.
 Mangos and many fruits in Thailand taste candy-like since they are grown there and ripened to perfection.
 Don’t leave Thailand without trying this dessert!

 #1 - KHAO SOI

-We present Khao Soi, this one is actually our number one dish that you MUST try, the problem is, this dish is found in Northern Thailand almost exclusively – but we STRONGLY encourage a trip to Chiang Mai anyway, so – here goes!
+We present Khao Soi, this one is actually our number one dish that you MUST try, the problem is, this Thai dish is found in Northern Thailand almost exclusively - but we STRONGLY encourage a trip to Chiang Mai anyway, so - here goes!
 It consists of a creamy, coconut curry broth, that is spicy and rich.
 You will find curried egg noodles in there and meat (often chicken or beef) slow cooked in the broth.
 On top, enjoy some crispy, fried curried egg noodles, and garnished with shallots, crispy pickled greens and lime.
-This food alone is enough to take that 13 hour flight back to Thailand.
+This dish in Thailand alone is enough to take that 13 hour flight back to Thailand.
 A secret among the locals that has become a treasured memory among the tourists.
 Its flavors are impeccable and it is foolish to miss this dish when you are visiting.